Roboticia/Djangoticia/README.md

 python manage.py runserver
 ```

-It will start the test webserver on 0.0.0.0 and use the default port 8000.
+It will start the test webserver on localhost and use the default port 8000.
 So, you can now connect to http://localhost:8000 and see this:

 ![Homepage of the Web Interface](djangoticia01.jpg)